 Such unusual gathering of juvenile sturgeon is caused by a destroyed river ecosystem in the region.

-During a planned monitoring expedition, part of “LIFE for Danube Sturgeons” project, the WWF Bulgaria team of experts registered 100 young Sterlet, found close to the village of Vetren, on the Bulgarian part of the Danube river.
+During a planned monitoring expedition, part of “LIFE for Danube Sturgeons” project, the WWF Bulgaria team of experts registered 100 young Sterlet, found close to Vetren village, on the Bulgarian part of the Danube River.

 “The unusual gathering of young Sterlet – probably hatched in the spring of this year, seems like positive news, but unfortunately it is an indicator of an imbalance in the natural river ecosystem”, says Stoyan Mihov, WWF Bulgaria expert.
 “The fish had been forced to move searching for new feeding grounds, as their eastern feeding habitat was destroyed earlier this year”, adds Stoyan Mihov.

 In spring a dredger reportedly left its designated area and dug in an area, which has been a traditional fishing spot and a sturgeon feeding habitat.
 Back then, WWF Bulgaria notified the local authorities for this violation, unfortunately a day before the authorities’ arrival, the dredger left, leaving behind a seriously damaged river bottom ecosystem.